neptune-mutual-blue/protocol/docs/Governance.md

 **Governance**

-The governance contract allows any NPM tokenholder stake a specific minimum number of NPM tokens to submit a report.
+The governance contract permits any NPM tokenholder to submit a report by staking a minimum number of NPM tokens as set in the cover pool.
+ <br /> <br />
- The reporting process begins after an incident report is submitted and usually lasts for 7-days or higher based on a cover's configuration.
- It also allows follow-on reporters to submit their stakes to support the first reporter or add stakes to dispute the original report.
+ The reporting procedure begins when an incident report is received and often takes seven days or longer, depending on the configuration of a cover.
+It also allows subsequent reporters to submit their stakes in support of the initial report or to add stakes to dispute it.
+ <br /> <br />
+ **Warning:**
+ <br /> <br />
+ Please carefully check the cover rules, cover exclusions, and standard exclusion in detail before you interact with the Governace contract(s).
+You entire stake will be forfeited if resolution does not go in your favor.
+You will be able to unstake and receive back your NPM only if:
+ - incident resolution is in your favor
+ - after reporting period ends
+ <br /> <br />
+ **By using this contract directly via a smart contract call, through an explorer service such as Etherscan, using an SDK and/or API, or in any other way, you are completely aware, fully understand, and accept the risk that you may lose all of your stake.**

 ## Functions